robert-todora/applied-crypto-proj-1/README.md

 ## QUESTIONS
 1. Should we encrypt the space/blank `' '` character as well?
 2. Can we use the length of the ciphertext as information?
+3. Not all the words from the texts are in the English dictionary...